What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 • expectorants

-Improving coughing and suppressing coughing, they prevent unwanted changes in the circulatory system (increased pressure in the pulmonary circulation, increased peripheral venous pressure, etc.), eliminate insomnia, headache.
+By improving coughing and suppressing cough, they prevent unwanted changes in the circulatory system (increased pressure in the pulmonary circulation, increased peripheral venous pressure, etc.), eliminate insomnia and headaches.

 In case of overdose of wild rosemary preparations appear